ibm-cloud-docs/transit-gateway/connecting-vpcs.md

   You can add the following connection types to your gateway:

-   * **VPC** networks can contain either first or second generation compute resources, allowing you to connect to your account's VPC resources, or, with approval, another account's VPC resources.
+   * **VPC** networks can contain compute resources, allowing you to connect to your account's VPC resources, or, with approval, another account's VPC resources.
    * **Classic Infrastructure** networks allow you to connect to IBM Cloud classic resources.
 Only one classic infrastructure connection is allowed per account.

-  All subnets of the VPC or classic network will be connected to the transit gateway.
-To ensure successful connectivity between VPCs, when creating VPCs that are intended to be interconnected using a transit gateway, make sure to create the VPCs with non-overlapping prefixes and unique subnets.
-To ensure successful connectivity with the classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
+  Once added, all prefixes of a VPC and all subnets of a classic network will be connected to the transit gateway.
+To ensure successful connectivity between VPCs, when creating VPCs that are intended to be interconnected using a transit gateway, make sure to create the VPCs with non-overlapping VPC prefixes.
+To ensure successful connectivity with the classic infrastructure, do not use prefixes in your VPCs that overlap with the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
+Also, don't use addresses from your classic infrastructure subnets.
+To view a list of your classic infrastructure subnets, see [View all subnets](/docs/subnets?topic=subnets-view-all-subnets).
   {: important}

 8. **View Terms** on the right of the page.